 If you are looking for ways to prevent the occurrence of nightmares during pregnancy, here are some suggestions that may help you.
 Take a peek into the following tips and minimize the occurrence of bad dreams during pregnancy:

-Believe it not but knowing the reason that may have caused a bad dream may help you in dealing with it.
+Believe it or not, knowing the reason that may have caused a bad dream may help you deal with it.
 You need to understand why you may be having such negative thoughts.
 It could be because of health issues, fear, worries, or other such issues that may bother you during pregnancy.
 Talk to your doctor about the same and get over your fears and worries.

 If you suffer from any health ailment during pregnancy, it may make you tense and worried.
-You need to understand your condition and also learn about various ways to effectively cope with it to have a healthy and hassle-free pregnancy.
+You need to understand your condition and learn about various ways to cope effectively to have a healthy and hassle-free pregnancy.
 Eat good food, take enough rest, and have an active lifestyle.
 This will keep you upbeat during pregnancy and keep health problems at bay.
-If you exercise, eat well, and follow your daily schedule, you will fall asleep quickly and have a peaceful sleep.
-And thus the chances of a nightmare would reduce.
+If you exercise, eat well, and follow your daily schedule, you will fall asleep quickly and sleep peacefully.
+Thus, the chances of a nightmare would be reduced.

 Your state of mind has a lot to do with the kind of dreams you may have.
-If you remain positive and happy, it will keep negative feelings and thoughts away from your mind which will ultimately prevent the occurrence of bad dreams at night.
+If you remain positive and happy, it will keep negative feelings and thoughts away from your mind, ultimately preventing bad dreams at night.